linode/terraform-provider-linode/website/docs/r/rdns.html.md

 # linode\_rdns

 Provides a Linode RDNS resource.
-This can be used to create, modify, and reset RDNS records.
+This can be used to create and modify RDNS records.

 Linode RDNS names must have a matching address value in an A or AAAA record.
 This A or AAAA name must be resolvable at the time the RDNS resource is being associated.